Ph.D. in Earth and Environmental Engineering, 2018

 This section is under construction

-As an engineer and applied scientist, I aspire to identify lines of investigation that are both intellectually interesting and that will improve water and energy access and efficiency while limiting environmental degradation.
+As an engineer and applied scientist, I aspire to identify lines of investigation that are both intellectually interesting and that will improve water and energy access while limiting environmental degradation.

 I was first inspired to research issues related to natural disasters after seeing the devastation caused by Hurricane Katrina in the ninth ward in New Orleans.
 As the end of the 2010s draws nearer, risks from climate extremes are commanding increasing attention.
 The recent cluster of devastating tropical cyclones that hit Puerto Rico, Houston, and elsewhere have been a stark reminder of nature’s power, whether anthropogenic global warming is to blame for specific extreme events or not.
 And while floods like those recently in California continue to have catastrophic impacts on individuals, I am encouraged by the increasing attention being paid to improving the estimation and prediction of extreme climate events by the public and private sector alike.
 I hope to be a part of this tide.